-The Tax and Estate Planning Association at Washburn University School of Law will again this year assist individuals and families in the community with preparing and filing their tax returns.
-Families and individuals grossing $50,000 or less are eligible for the VITA program.
-All returns will be filed electronically with the IRS.
+The Tax and Estate Planning Association at Washburn University School of Law will assist individuals and families in the community with preparing and filing their tax returns for the 2014 tax year during a special VITA session.

 The following tax information, as appropriate, is needed to complete tax forms:

-- A copy of your 2011 tax return.
+- PREFERRED: A copy of your 2013 tax return.

-- W-2 forms from all 2012 jobs.
+- W-2 forms from all 2014 jobs.

-- 1099-G form, if you received unemployment insurance benefits or a state refund in 2012.
+- 1099-G form, if you received unemployment insurance benefits or a state refund in 2014.

-- 1099-INT, if you received interest paid by a finanacial institution in 2012.
+- 1099-INT, if you received interest paid by a financial institution in 2014.

 - All other 1098 and 1099 forms.

-- Any statements received from a mortgage company during 2012.
+- Any statements received from a mortgage company during 2014.

-- Any notices sent to the worker by the IRS in 2012.
+- Any notices sent to the worker by the IRS in 2014.

 - Workers with Individual Taxpayer Identification Numbers (ITINs) should bring the ITIN card sent to them by the IRS.
 Workers need either an ITIN or a SSN for the Child Tax Credit.